VLOOKUP with Multiple Criteria and Multiple Results: 8 Examples

 • Output: 3200

-• Thirdly, press ENTER to get the Total Sales.
+• Press ENTER to get the Total Sales.

-• After that, drag the Fill Handle to copy the formula to the other cells.
+• Drag the Fill Handle to copy the formula to the other cells.

 Things to Remember

-• In cases of an array formula, you will have to press CTRL+SHIFT+ENTER if you are using an older version of Microsoft Excel than Excel 2019.
+• In cases of an array formula, press CTRL+SHIFT+ENTER if you are using an older version of Microsoft Excel (before 2019).

 << Go Back to VLOOKUP with Multiple Criteria | Excel VLOOKUP Function | Excel Functions | Learn Excel